mmehdig/apl-esslli-19-material/docs/session-4/index.md

 # Hands-on Robot Operating System (ROS)

-This is a quick tutorial for ROS and plactical example on how to setup environment to run python applications inlcuding image classification.
+This is a quick tutorial for ROS
+With some plactical examples.
+On fist section,
+You are going to learn
+how to setup the workspace,
+how to run nodes and
+how to write nodes with python.
+Then on second section,
+you are going to run a simple object recognition as a node which can process images from camera sensors.

 ## Requirements